 · Order in Council / Provincial Park Designation · in-force

-This Order in Council rescinds the designation of Gipsy Lake Wildland Provincial Park, designates new land as Gipsy-Gordon Wildland Provincial Park, and rescinds a prior Order in Council related to the former park.
+This Order in Council rescinds the designation of Gipsy Lake Wildland Provincial Park and designates a new, expanded area as Gipsy-Gordon Wildland Provincial Park, also rescinding a related prior Order in Council.

 What changed

-- Rescinds the designation of Gipsy Lake Wildland Provincial Park as a provincial park.
+- Rescinds the designation of Gipsy Lake Wildland Provincial Park.

 - Rescinds Order in Council O.C.
 511/2000, which previously designated Gipsy Lake Wildland Provincial Park.